kylescotshank/IntroToFASTQCandTrimmomatic/README.md

 ##FastQC

 [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) is a quality control tool for high throughput sequence data created by the Babraham Institute.
-It's an incredibly useful open-source Java tool that is found in many bioinformatics analysis pipelines.
+It's an incredibly useful open-source Java tool that is found in many sequence analysis pipelines.
 Though you can use an implementation of FastQC in Galaxy, we will focus on how to run it on the command line.

 ###Getting Started

 We've taken the liberty of preparing a set of analysis scripts so that you can learn how to run common RNA-Seq analysis tools on our Linux cluster.
-In order for the analysis to finish quickly, we will be using truncated data (only chr16 reads from the four control and four dexa-treated samples).
+In order for the analysis to finish quickly, we will be using truncated data (only reads that map to chromosome 16).
 The automated scripts allow you to run the following workflow:

   * Examine data quality prior to trimming using FastQC
   * Trim reads using Trimmomatic